-One of NYC's best known spring events, the Tribeca Film Festival, is set to take over downtown Wednesday, April 16 to Sunday, April 27, and as always there are lots of awesome FREE activities for families.
-The main kids' event, the Tribeca Family Festival Street Fair, takes place on Saturday, April 26.
-While Mommy Poppins won't have a booth like we did a few years back, many of us plan on attending with our families.
-Yes it's always crowded but it's also packed with surprises, great things to do and cool entertainment.
+One of NYC's best known spring events, the Tribeca Film Festival, is set to take over downtown from Wednesday, April 15 through Sunday, April 26, and as always there are lots of awesome FREE activities for families.
+The main kids' event, the Tribeca Family Festival Street Fair, takes place on Saturday, April 25.
+While the crowds are huge, there are tons of surprises, cool experiences and great entertainment that make it a must-do.

-In addition to the Family Festival Street Fair, there's Tribeca/ESPN Sports Day, a series of outdoor "drive-in" movies (including our almost namesake, Mommy Poppins), an indoor screening of The Wizard of Oz and other family fun, all 100% FREE.
+In addition to the Family Festival Street Fair, there's Tribeca/ESPN Sports Day, plus a series of outdoor "drive-in" movies, an indoor screening of Back to the Future and other family fun—all 100% FREE.

-Pre-screening activities begin at 6pm.
-Movies begin at 8:15pm.
+For three consecutive evenings, enjoy no-cost family flicks on Brookfield Place's outdoor waterfront plaza.
+Pre-screening activities begin at 6pm and movies start at dusk.
 Arrive early to snag seats, and bring blankets and jackets!
 It's not summer yet.

 Tribeca Family Festival Street Fair